git-plm/gitplm/README.md

 When you run `gitplm` on a BOM, say `ASY-002-0002`, it does the following:

-- looks for `partmaster.csv` in the current directory
+- looks for `partmaster.csv` in the current or any subdirectory
 - looks for a file named `ASY-002.csv` in the current directory or any subdirectory.
 - looks for a file named `ASY-002.yml` next to `ASY-002.csv`.